mehmetkirlak/mini-projects/README.md

 ### List of projects:

+- Cinema Room REST Service

+&emsp; This project simulates managing a small movie theatre.
+It only has the Back-end Service side of development.
+The Service have "/purchase", "/return", "/stats" endpoints.
+Each endpoint carries some functions by their role.
+Client be able to purchase seats from the cinema room or refund the seat that it already purchased by its.
+Administrator can view stats of cinema room that has income by the purchased seats.

 - FlashCards:

 &emsp; Flashcard (also known as an index card) is a card bearing information on both sides, which is intended to be used as an aid in memorization.
 Each flashcard bears a question on one side and an answer on the other.
 Flashcards are often used to memorize vocabulary, historical dates, formulas or any subject matter that can be learned via a question-and-answer.